2019 Spring Hours

 - Understanding and researching funding options

 For students considering graduate programs in law or health-related fields, please follow these links for Pre-Health and Pre-Law Advising.
-Unfortunately, their is currently no Pre-Health Advisor at UNC.
-Though we are happy to help you explore the process of applying to graduate and professional fields, we cannot provide detailed information on pre-requisites (or substitutions, etc.) for Pre-Health fields or their sequencing alongside your degree requirements.
-If you are unsure whether a program you are considering falls under Pre-Health Advising, please consult the list at this link.
-UNC does have an experienced and knowledgeable Pre-Law Advisor, happy to help students explore and apply for law school.
+While there is currently no full-time Pre-Health Advisor at UNC, you will find information on what advising and services are currently available on their website.
+UNC does have an experienced Pre-Law Advisor happy to help students explore and apply for law school.

 While we are happy to help you understand the role that personal statements and resumes play in an application, for assistance with writing your personal statement, you will also want to visit the Writing Center, and for help writing your resume, please visit Career Services.

 Please contact Dr. Taylor if you have any questions.

 Each of our advisors is a current graduate student trained to help you find answers to almost any question you may have about graduate study.
 Please be aware, however, that the advisor you see may not have expert knowledge of the specific graduate program(s) you may be considering, as there are hundreds of different kinds of graduate programs.

 There are many aspects of graduate study that are true across all fields, and our advisors can help you understand them.
 Our advisors can also help you identify the specific people who can answer very specialized questions about the field(s) you are considering and the other specific resources you need.
 Researching graduate school can be a long process, and we are here to help you map that process out.